 Q: Are all aspects of this Evaluation and Evolution component necessary?

-We consider all aspects listed above as important but how a person or organization chooses to use them is up to that individual or group.
-To maximize the flexibility and application options, all components are designed to be usable in combinations, as part of the complete model, or as a stand-alone components.
+We consider all aspects listed above as important, but how a person or organization chooses to use them is up to that individual or group.
+To maximize the flexibility and application options, all components are designed to be usable in combinations, as part of the complete One Community Education for Life program, or as stand-alone components.

 Q: Above you say, “if you are doing it right, it is fun for everyone.”
 How do you make it fun when it seems disciplinary action is in order?